Apr 2, 2023, 3:00 am

 Sunday, April 3, 2022, 2:00:00 am local standard time instead.

-Sunrise and sunset will be about 1 hour earlier on Apr 3, 2022 than the day before.
-There will be more light in the morning.
+Sunrise and sunset were about 1 hour earlier on Apr 3, 2022 than the day before.
+There was more light in the morning.

 Forward 1 hour